KatrinaaDing/cs3331/lab01 Notes.md

 ```

 ### 2.
 These three paths diverge at `138.44.5.0`.
 The organizaion of this router is Asia Pacific Network Information Centre (APNIC), and the router locates in Qeensland, which makes sense that those three paths diverge here.
-Yes, the number of hops on each path is propotional the physical distance, e.g. the path to uk has the most number of hops and uk is indeed the farmost server.
+No, the number of hops on each path is not neccessary to be propotional to the physical distance since the number of routers on land is much more than the routers across oceans.

 ```